Dillwynia crispii Jobson & P.H.Weston APNI*

 Pods 6.0–7.5 mm long; seeds smooth.

-Distribution and occurrence: Grows in heath on sandstone; confined to the Budawang Ra.
+Distribution and occurrence: Grows in heath on sandstone; mostly from the Budawang Ra. a few records south to Kybeyan.

 NSW subdivisions: ST